 OK.
 No worries – my family is used to change.
-Plus, being a Change Management consultant, I’m a pretty big communicator, and we talk about the impacts of big family decisions and how we’re going to handle them quite openly and often.
+Plus, with a marketing and change management consulting background, I’m an advocate of good communication.
+We talk openly about the impacts of big family decisions and how we’re going to handle them.
 So I’ve got that covered.

 Good luck?
 That’s it??

-Well, perhaps expecting the coffee-and-dish-soap welcome package was asking a bit much (although if you rent a home for a week on just about any beach in North Carolina, it’s an expectation – so maybe not that far-fetched).
-However, like I mentioned, I’ve bought, sold and moved many homes in my lifetime, and countless apartment rentals prior to entering the fun that is home ownership, so there’s not much I can’t handle or figure out on my own.
+Granted, I’ve bought, sold, and moved many homes in my lifetime, and countless apartment rentals prior to entering the fun that is homeownership, so there’s not much I can’t handle or figure out on my own.

 But it shouldn’t be that way.
-I still need to do two full+ time jobs: Parker Avery and Mom, all while trying to unpack and make the apartment livable for the next 7 months.
-I really don’t have a lot of extra time to be figuring out where to take my recycling, who to call to get my wireless set up or how to obtain a key for my little apartment mailbox.
-And – most importantly – know what restaurants provide take out and delivery.
-These may seem like small things, but multiply them by about 10 and they become individual elements – and headaches – of the larger change.
+I have two full+ time jobs: The Parker Avery Group and Mom, plus now the task of unpacking and making the apartment livable for the next seven months.
+I really don’t have a lot of extra time to be figuring out where to take my recycling, who to call to get my internet set up, or how to obtain a key for my little apartment mailbox.
+And – most importantly – know what restaurants provide take-out and delivery.
+These may seem like small things, but multiply them by about ten and they become individual elements – and headaches – of the larger change.